4.1 mile loop to an elephant seal overlook, along the coast.

 east uphill into the Santa Cruz Mountains.
 While this unit, called Cascade

-Ranch, is attached to the bulk of the reserve's coastline property,
+Ranch, is attached to the bulk of the park's coastline property,

 it feels completely separate,